CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Introduction

-In summary, existing solutions suffer from unacceptable computation or communication overhead.
-To protect the foundational capabilities of edge-deployed LLMs, we propose a computation- and communication-efficient model protection approach, CoreGuard.
-To reduce TEE execution overhead, CoreGuard is inspired by prior PSP solutions by executing all model computations on the GPU and securing GPU-executed parameters with a permutation strategy.
-Specifically, CoreGuard utilizes a \textit{protection protocol}, which row-permutes the weight matrix of linear layers, ensuring their input features must be correspondingly column-permuted (i.e., authorization) by trusted hardware, i.e., TEE.
-Crucially, to minimize TEE-GPU transfer overhead, CoreGuard introduces a \textit{propagation protocol} that minimizes TEE authorization frequency.
-Specifically, the propagation protocol column-permutes certain layers so that they can perform column permutations on their own outputs, allowing the subsequent layers to be authorized without the involvement of the TEE.
-In this way, the TEE only needs to manage the initial authorization, and the authorization can be propagated to all subsequent layers.
+In summary, maintaining acceptable computation and communication overhead under sufficient security of LLM in edge deployment is an unresolved challenge for existing solutions.
+To address this, we propose CoreGuard, a computation- and communication-efficient approach designed to prevent the model from working without the proper authorization from the trusted hardware, i.e., TEE, within the edge device.
+To reduce TEE execution overhead, CoreGuard is inspired by prior PSP solutions by securing parameters through obfuscation, which allows model computations to be performed on the GPU.
+Specifically, it employs a \textit{protection protocol} that row-permutes the weight matrices of linear layers, ensuring their input features must be correspondingly column-permuted (i.e., authorization) by TEE.
+Crucially, to avoid requiring TEE authorization for each linear layer and minimize TEE-GPU transfer overhead, CoreGuard introduces a \textit{propagation protocol} that reduces TEE authorizations to a single initial authorization.
+After this, all subsequent protected layers apply column permutations to their outputs, enabling the initial authorization to be propagated.

 Our evaluation shows that CoreGuard outperforms existing defenses in security and efficiency.
-Attackers can hardly obtain any performance promotion by model stealing (MS) attacks compared to the black-box baseline (i.e., shielding the whole model in TEE).
 Besides, the experimental results show no difference in accuracy between the CoreGuard-protected model and the original model.
 The contributions of this work are as follows: \begin{itemize} \item We are the first to address the protection of foundational capabilities in edge-deployed LLMs.
-We clearly distinguish between foundational capabilities stealing and traditional task-specific stealing from the perspectives of motivation, targets, and available data. \item We propose CoreGuard, a plug-and-play solution that utilizes a lightweight authorization mechanism to protect edge-deployed LLMs.
-Notably, this authorization mechanism employs a propagation protocol, significantly reducing transfer overhead while maintaining a low computation overhead. \item Extensive experiments demonstrate that compared to the existing solutions, CoreGuard offers a higher security guarantee with lower overhead and no accuracy loss. \end{itemize}
+Our work systematically characterizes the security challenges in this setting and identifies the requirements for the protection of edge-deployed LLMs. \item We propose CoreGuard, a plug-and-play solution that utilizes a lightweight authorization mechanism to protect edge-deployed LLMs.
+It employs a propagation protocol, significantly reducing transfer overhead while maintaining a low computation overhead. \item Extensive experiments demonstrate that compared to the existing solutions, CoreGuard offers a higher security guarantee with lower overhead and no accuracy loss. \end{itemize}